darianrosebrook/kokoro-onnx-raycast-api/docs/implementation/optimization-merge-plan.md

 1. Text Processing Architecture
    - Prefer the simpler, performant `api/tts/text_processing.py` as the execution path to minimize overhead.
    - Selectively port high‑value rules from the modular pipeline (number and abbreviation handling) into the simplified path behind fast regex/rule toggles.
    - Retain the modular package in a `legacy/` or `experimental/` folder only if specific locales require it; otherwise remove to reduce maintenance.
+(Removed)

 2. Misaki Integration
    - Keep Misaki as primary G2P with robust fallbacks (text passthrough) and safe defaults.